-Dangerous goods require a special declaration, for which a fee is payable.
 They will be accepted in line with current legislation.
 For some articles, approval from the head of Air Tahiti's Dangerous Goods department will be required to transport your cargo.
 You are advised to request information from our staff well in advance.

 If you make a false declaration about the contents of your cargo or if dangerous goods are discovered, you will be subject to criminal prosecution.
 The goods will be immediately confiscated and examined by the relevant authority.

 Dangerous goods need to be packed in specific packaging according to the particular risk posed.
 For that reason, dangerous goods of different types cannot be accepted in the same package.

 Packaging for dangerous goods is sold by the Cargo Service at Tahiti-Faa'a Airport.
 Our cargo attendant will be able to advise you.
 If you are staying on an island other than Tahiti and need to send dangerous goods, please contact your Air Tahiti agency as soon as possible so that your packaging can be sent to you in time.

 Solid carbon dioxide (dry ice) for refrigerating perishable goods or transported on its own is not permitted as cargo.

 Below is a list of the dangerous goods that are either forbidden for carriage, including as cargo, or accepted as cargo under certain conditions.
 If in doubt, please contact the Cargo Service.